iOS17/unc0ver-jailbreak/README.md

-# Unc0ver Jailbreak Guide - iOS 18.1 - 18.6 beta 3 & iOS 26 beta 3 Compatibility
+# Unc0ver Jailbreak Guide - iOS 18.1 - 18.6.1 & iOS 26 beta 7 Compatibility
 How to Install Unc0ver Jailbreak via Esign, TrollStore, AltStore, Sideloadly, and Jailbreak an iPhone or iPad (iOS 12–14.8).
-Additionally, iOS 17–17.7.2 (iOS 18 - 18.1, 18.2, 18.3, 18.4, 18.5) Compatibility and Jailbreak Solutions.
+Additionally, iOS 17–17.7.2 (iOS 18 - 18.1, 18.2, 18.3, 18.4, 18.5, 18.6.1) Compatibility and Jailbreak Solutions.

 unc0ver is a semi-untethered jailbreak tool that supports iOS 12 through iOS 14.8.
 The latest version of unc0ver jailbreak is v8.0.2, which includes bug fixes and improvements.